Bloomin’ Brands Sees Unusually Large Options Volume (NASDAQ:BLMN)

-Bloomin’ Brands, Inc. (NASDAQ:BLMN) saw some unusual options trading on Wednesday.
-Stock traders purchased 5,104 call options on the stock.
-This is an increase of 2,736% compared to the typical volume of 180 call options.
+Bloomin’ Brands, Inc. (NASDAQ:BLMN) saw unusually large options trading on Wednesday.
+Stock investors purchased 9,480 put options on the company.
+This represents an increase of approximately 1,741% compared to the average volume of 515 put options.

+Several equities analysts have recently weighed in on BLMN shares.
+Zacks Investment Research downgraded Bloomin’ Brands from a “hold” rating to a “sell” rating in a research report on Thursday, January 14th.
+Morgan Stanley raised their target price on Bloomin’ Brands from $18.00 to $21.00 and gave the company an “equal weight” rating in a research report on Tuesday.
+JPMorgan Chase & Co. raised their target price on Bloomin’ Brands from $20.00 to $22.00 and gave the company an “overweight” rating in a research report on Monday, December 14th.
+Loop Capital raised their target price on Bloomin’ Brands from $16.00 to $20.00 and gave the company a “buy” rating in a research report on Tuesday, October 27th.
+Finally, Credit Suisse Group raised their target price on Bloomin’ Brands from $12.00 to $17.00 and gave the company a “neutral” rating in a research report on Monday, October 26th.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and nine have issued a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and a consensus target price of $17.38.

-Bloomin’ Brands (NASDAQ:BLMN) last issued its quarterly earnings data on Friday, October 23rd.
-The restaurant operator reported ($0.12) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.32) by $0.20.
+Bloomin’ Brands (NASDAQ:BLMN) last posted its earnings results on Friday, October 23rd.
+The restaurant operator reported ($0.12) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.32) by $0.20.
+The company had revenue of $771.30 million during the quarter, compared to analysts’ expectations of $752.87 million.
 Bloomin’ Brands had a negative return on equity of 39.30% and a negative net margin of 3.45%.
-The company had revenue of $771.30 million for the quarter, compared to the consensus estimate of $752.87 million.
-During the same quarter last year, the business posted $0.10 earnings per share.
-The firm’s revenue was down 20.2% compared to the same quarter last year.
-On average, sell-side analysts forecast that Bloomin’ Brands will post -0.72 EPS for the current fiscal year.
+The firm’s quarterly revenue was down 20.2% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.10 earnings per share.
+As a group, sell-side analysts anticipate that Bloomin’ Brands will post -0.72 EPS for the current year.

-BLMN has been the subject of several research reports.
-Morgan Stanley increased their price objective on Bloomin’ Brands from $17.00 to $18.00 and gave the company an “equal weight” rating in a report on Monday, October 26th.
-Raymond James began coverage on Bloomin’ Brands in a report on Thursday, December 17th.
-They set a “buy” rating and a $24.00 price objective for the company.
-Loop Capital increased their target price on Bloomin’ Brands from $16.00 to $20.00 and gave the stock a “buy” rating in a research report on Tuesday, October 27th.
-BMO Capital Markets upgraded Bloomin’ Brands from a “market perform” rating to an “outperform” rating and increased their target price for the stock from $17.00 to $22.00 in a research report on Monday, November 16th.
-Finally, Credit Suisse Group increased their target price on Bloomin’ Brands from $12.00 to $17.00 and gave the stock a “neutral” rating in a research report on Monday, October 26th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and nine have assigned a buy rating to the company.
-Bloomin’ Brands currently has a consensus rating of “Buy” and a consensus price target of $17.00.

 Bloomin’ Brands Company Profile